 Since then, McLean OnTrack has become an incredibly successful program that is almost self-sustaining.
 In just two years, our operating budget has grown to approximately four times the original gifts.
 This support has made a tremendous difference in the lives of more than 50 patients and their families, and we hope that number will reach 100 by the end of the calendar year.

 Donors have supported a number of other initiatives across the division—from basic and biological research to professional training and education.
 For example, The Katz Family Fellowship for advanced practice nurses who specialize in psychotic disorders, and flexible support from longtime donors such as Barbara and Bill Boger, have enabled us to develop new programs that would not exist without private funding.
 Our donors play an integral role in bringing promising ideas to fruition.

 Horizons: What does the division have planned for the next five years?

 Dr. Öngür: Helping individuals struggling with psychotic disorders has been a strength of McLean’s for two centuries, but there is still room to grow.
 Moving forward, we plan to recruit clinicians and investigators with fresh ideas and approaches, tirelessly pursue new treatment models, grow McLean OnTrack, and pilot a “behavioral health home” to serve the holistic needs of our patients.

 In 2015, McLean will begin construction of a new wing onto the Admissions Building, which will accommodate an additional 31 patient beds and clinical offices for care as well as clinical research.
-The space will serve as the “home base” of the Division of Psychotic Disorders—a place that will foster our culture of collaboration by uniting clinicians, researchers, and trainees working in different spaces and disciplines.
+The space will serve as the “home base” of the Center of Excellence in Psychotic Disorders—a place that will foster our culture of collaboration by uniting clinicians, researchers, and trainees working in different spaces and disciplines.

 Ultimately these efforts, we hope, will lead the field into a new era of discovery and elevate the standards of patient care.